Feature Articles: Food, Fitness and Eating Well

 Christeena Haynes, MS, RD, LD, former Nutrition and Health Education Specialist, Dallas County, University of Missouri Extension

-Despite red meat having a bad reputation in the world of nutrition and health, there are many great things about beef.
 In honor of May being National Beef Month, let’s give beef some of the praise it deserves.
 Keep it lean, and you’ll enjoy significant nutritional benefits.

 A 3-ounce serving of beef is an excellent source of protein, zinc, vitamin B12, selenium and phosphorus, which means it provides at least 20 percent of the Daily Value for these nutrients per serving.
 A 3-ounce serving of beef is also a good source of niacin, vitamin B6, iron and riboflavin, which means it supplies 10 to 19 percent of the Daily Value for these nutrients per serving.